Siddhwat Temple

-Siddhwat temple is located at Bhairavgarh, Ujjain (MP), India at the banks of Shipra river.
+Siddhwat temple (also spelled Siddhavat) is located at Bhairavgarh, Ujjain (MP), India at the banks of Shipra river.
 This temple is also known as Shaktibhed shrine.
-The glory of this place has been described in the Hindu mythology.
+The temple is one of the sites where Kumbh Mela is celebrated.
 There are three types of accomplishment here: child, property and virtuousness.
 Pooja is done here for getting all three.
 Rituals are done for Sadgati i.e. the Ancestors.
 People used to tie a thread on the Banyan tree for property i.e. Lakshmi work and Reverse Satiya (Swastik) is made for the attainment of a child, i.e. son.
 The Bhairvgarh village near Siddhwat is famous for its tie and dye painting for centuries.